 They are the stepping stone between diapers and underwear and allow children to pull the diapers down themselves, for when they learn to use the potty on their own.

-There are two main types of potty training diapers on the market.
+There are two main types of potty training diapers on the market and online on Amazon.

 Disposable Potty Training Pants